Alicudi - Palermo

 Can I travel by car on the Alicudi Palermo ferry?

-No, ferry operators currently allow cars to travel onboard between Alicudi and Palermo
+No, ferry operators currently do not allow cars to travel on sailings between Alicudi and Palermo

 Can I travel as a foot passenger from Alicudi to Palermo?